 The genre’s current representatives include David Guetta, Steve Aoki, Martin Garrix and Calvin Harris.

-Music and Arts: Country
+Popular Music Genres: Country

 What we currently know as Country used to be known as Country and Western or Hillbilly music.
 Its roots can be traced back to the 1920s when it first began.
 It developed from American folk music and it is currently breaking into the Billboard Top 100 once again, having regained its mainstream popularity since the 1990s.
 Of course, old Country music is not like today’s type of country music.
 However, some aspects of it haven’t changed in decades.
-As early as the 1940s, Country music spoke to the working-class Americans, addressing their hardships and depicting their lifestyle in an idyllic manner.
+As early as the 1940s, Country music spoke to the working-class Americans.
+It addressed their hardships and depicting their lifestyle in an idyllic manner.

 Also, interestingly, its main instrument is the guitar.
 Some bands feature a steel guitar, a rhythm guitar, and a bass guitar!
 Although it used to be typical to America, currently it is popular all over the world.
 Artists like Keith Urban from Australia are dominating the Country music charts.

-Music and Arts: Hip-Hop
+Popular Music Genres: Hip-Hop

 Hip-Hop music originates from the 1970s and rose from the African American communities in the United States.
 More specifically, it can be traced back to the Bronx, New York City.
 Here, the children and teens of the ghettos entertained themselves and each other by coming up with rhymes and raps.
 The lyrics were later paired with beats created by the first DJs.
 Thus, the duo of an MC and a DJ was born.

 From the ghettos of New York City, the genre blossomed into a form of music art!
 In 2017, Kendrick Lamar received a Pulitzer Prize for his incredible lyricism and his depiction of the African American male experience in society.
 The instruments of hip-hop music are vast.
-However, the melody is mainly generated by DJs and producers who use strings, brass, and pipes to create a flow that matches the rapper’s message.
+However, the melody is mainly generated by DJs and producers who use strings, brass, and pipes.
+This is to create a flow that matches the rapper’s message.

 The genre is also dominated by African American men.
 However, in recent years, it has become so popular that currently, most countries have their own Hip-Hop artists.
 Also, women are breaking into the industry more and more.
 Current successful acts include the pictured J Cole, Kendrick Lamar, Kanye West, Jay-Z, Nicki Minaj, and Drake; all considered household names not only in the United States but across the globe.

-Music and Arts: Singers & Songwriters
+Popular Music Genres: Singers & Songwriters

 Also, one of the most famous musicians, Bob Dylan even received a Nobel Prize in Literature for his incredible lyrics!
 Other musicians include Paul Simon, Norah Jones, Joni Mitchell, Tracy Chapman, and David Crosby.

-Music and Arts: Jazz
+Popular Music Genres: Jazz

 Jazz music can be traced back to African-American musicians in New Orleans, in the 19th and 20th centuries.
 Its popularity grew steadily over the years, the 1920s were even referred to as the Jazz Age.
 This genre is considered music art and it’s taught at music conservatories all over the world!